panjanek/IotCenter/README.md

 # IotCenter

-Simple, lightweight, python-based management service for IoT devices for makers and hobbysts with SSL security and python tornado web UI
+Simple, lightweight, python-based management service for IoT devices for makers and hobbysts with SSL security and tornado web UI

 Work in progress...